bitGnome/Indesignisms/README.md

 To use this script you must copy or link this script into ~/Library/Preferences/Adobe InDesign/Version 8.0/en_US/Scripts/Scripts Panel/

-### workbook_text_export
+## workbook_text_export
-This script will loop through paragraph and text styles to extract copy.
+Script to loop through paragraph and text styles to extract copy.
+Output file will be pipe delimited.